Routing

 TIP

-balancerTag and outboundTag are mutually exclusive.
+You must choose one between balancerTag and outboundTag.
 When both are specified, outboundTag takes effect.

 ruleTag: string

-When set, relevant information will be logged at the Info level when this rule is matched, which is useful for debugging and determining which routing rule was applied.
+If set, information regarding this rule will be output at the Info level when the rule is matched, used for debugging which specific rule was hit.

 BalancerObject

 Load balancer configuration.
-When a load balancer is in effect, it selects the most appropriate outbound from the specified outbound according to the configuration and forwards traffic.
+When a load balancer takes effect, it selects the most suitable outbound from the specified outbounds according to the configuration and forwards the traffic.

 {